Towards Structural Reconstruction from X-Ray Spectra: Introduction

 X-ray emission spectra (XES) of GeO$_2$ is an inviting case for development of spectroscopic analysis for soft and amorphous condensed matter.
 First, large spectroscopic changes with changing local structure are known to exist \cite{Spiekermann2019}.
 Second, simulations are known to reproduce the observed ensemble-mean effects well\cite{Spiekermann2022}.
 Third, XES is local-occupied-orbital derived and a few orbital-bonding neighbor atoms are expected to be decisive for the spectrum outcome.
 This would result in a minimal set of structural parameters needed to predict XES.
 Last, owing to the chemical simplicity and simple bonding topology due to non-molecular structure, this system has promise to be reproduced by ML with the limited number of data points that the condensed phase allows.
 Namely, for such systems the electronic simulation needs to account for multi-electron effects in numerous interacting atoms -- typically on the level of density functional theory.
 As a consequence, the number of individual structural data points for spectroscopy can be expected to be $\sim$10$^4$ in an extensive contemporary simulation.

 In this work, we focus on Ge K$\beta$ XES calculations of amorphous GeO$_2$ at elevated pressures.
 Our previous work on the water molecule indicated that predicting spectral features is easier than predicting structural features \cite{Niskanen2022neural}.
 In the condensed phase, where the structural features to be predicted are more numerous, the task is arguably even more complicated.
-As a solution to this dilemma, we build an approach on spectrum prediction for structures, dimensionality reduction and iterative optimization algorithms, which are enabled by the computational lightness of the spectrum emulator itself.
+As a solution to this dilemma, we build a procedure on spectrum prediction for structures, dimensionality reduction and iterative optimization algorithms.
+This approach is possible because the evaluation of an ML model requires much less computational resources than the corresponding quantum mechanical calculation does.
 We predict statistical moments of XES lines from a Coulomb matrix\cite{Rupp2012} that describes the local atomic structure around the site of characteristic X-ray emission.
 Next, we study obtainable structural information for the occurring spectral changes in the pressure progression of the XES by emulator-based component analysis (ECA)\cite{Niskanen2022}.
 Last, we investigate an approximate solution to the spectrum-to-structure inverse problem by first transforming it into an optimization task in the dimension-reduced ECA space, followed by expansion to the full multi-dimensional Coulomb matrix.
 A dedicated evaluation data set allows for assessment of performance of the approach in each of the aforementioned tasks.